Mammoth Cave, Kentucky

 Packing my RAV4, Darla, the day before leaving

-A small post office somewhere in Kentucky
+A small post office in Jetson, Kentucky

 Set up at the campsite in Mammoth Cave National Park